fedhere/UInotebooks/Questions_and_answers.md

 Linux, Mac, Widows (gitbash or something else...).
 Otherwise it's gonna be garbage in -> garbage out.
-I recommand you look on http://stackoverflow.com/ to get a sense of how people write questions the proper way(and by all means not everyone does: look at the replies and see if the users that are trying to answer need a lot of additional material, or if they are complaining about the format of the question).
+I recommand you look on http://stackoverflow.com/ to get a sense of how people write questions the proper way, and by all means not everyone does.
+Look at the replies and see if the users that are trying to answer need a lot of additional material, or if they are complaining about the format of the question).

 In summary, help us help you!